Go to content

 May 14, 2020

-Before you rush headlong into rolling the eggs onto the grill, make sure they're at the right temperature.
-An egg just out of the fridge and placed over the coals in less than two minutes is likely to crack immediately.
-The same applies to very fresh eggs, which will be more fragile when cooked.
-Wait a few days after laying before barbecuing.
+Before rushing in headfirst and rolling the eggs on the grill of your barbecue, make sure they are at room temperature.
+Indeed, an egg just out of the refrigerator placed in less than two over the embers would risk cracking immediately.
+Same thing for very fresh eggs, they will be more fragile when cooked.
+Wait a few days after the laying date for barbecue cooking.

-As with boiled eggs, you can cook them in a variety of ways on the barbecue.
-However, to prevent them from breaking once placed on the grill, make sure you have few embers so that the fire is really gentle.
+Like cooking in water, the barbecue allows you to obtain different types of egg cooking.
+On the other hand, to prevent them from breaking once placed on the grill, make sure you have few embers so that the fire is really gentle.
 You can also move the embers to one side of the barbecue and place the eggs on the other side of the grill for indirect cooking.

-To obtain soft-boiled eggs, allow 6 minutes for cooking, between 8 and 10 minutes if you want them soft-boiled, depending on whether you like the yolk more or less runny, and finally, leave them to brown for 12 minutes if you want them hard-boiled.
-The eggs should be laid whole, with their shells, and the lid of the Kokko should be kept closed throughout cooking.
-Discover an original way to cook your eggs with this recipe for boiled celery, crème fraiche and chives.
+To obtain soft-boiled eggs, allow 6 minutes of cooking, between 8 and 10 minutes if you want them medium-boiled depending on whether you like the yolk more or less runny, and finally, let them brown for 12 minutes for them to be hard.
+The eggs are to be placed whole, with their shells and throughout the cooking, the lid of the Kokko must be closed.
+Discover an original way to cook your eggs with this celery with a soft-boiled egg, cream and chives recipe.

 If you want to enhance their grilled flavour, after cooking them to your liking and removing the shells, you can place them back on the barbecue for a quick back-and-forth on each side.
 Use tongs to cook your eggs without burning yourself: catching an egg rolling off the grill with your bare hands can be very dangerous!
 Before you get started, remember to check all the essential safety standards for a successful barbecue.

-Here's a tip: to stop the eggs cooking and make peeling them easier, immerse them in cold water as soon as they come off the barbecue.
+Quick tip: to stop the eggs from cooking, and succeed in shelling them easily, plunge them into cold water as soon as they come out of the barbecue.

 How about smoking eggs on the BBQ?